themesberg/flowbite-svelte/src/routes/docs/components/tooltip.md

 ---
 layout: componentLayout
 title: Svelte Tooltip - Flowbite
-breadcrumb_title: Tooltip
+breadcrumb_title: Svelte Tooltip
+component_title: Tooltip
 dir: Components
 description: Use the following Tailwind CSS powered tooltips to show extra content when hovering or focusing on an element
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items } from '../../props/Tooltip.json'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items } from '../../props/Tooltip.json'
   import { props as items2 } from '../../props/Frame.json'